Federated Marine SDI

-The Pilot will lead to three main outcomes.
+The pilot will lead to four main outcomes.

-1. Demonstration - A practical technology demonstration from global community experts showcasing federated Marine SDI for selected Land/Sea use cases.
-Possible examples include use cases for the Arctic, a European Coastal Region, and a southeast Asian region.
-The demonstration will show how using OGC, IHO, and other open standards enable the community ability to find, obtain, use, share, interoperate, and reuse data.
+- Demonstration - A practical technology demonstration from global community experts showcasing federated Marine SDI for selected Land/Sea use cases.
+Possible examples include use cases for the Arctic, European Coastal Regions, and Southeast Asian region.
+The demonstration will show how using OGC, IHO, and other open standards enable the community's ability to find, obtain, use, share, interoperate, and reuse data.

-3. Impact on IHO Standards - Practical testing of relevant S-100 based IHO standards will accelerate the process for adoption and implementation of IHO standards.
-The resulting Engineering Report will help to inform the work of the IHO HSSC Working Group and will provide inputs to enhance the framework and its component standards.
+- Impact on IHO Standards - Practical testing of relevant S-100-based IHO standards will accelerate the process for the adoption and implementation of IHO standards.
+The resulting Engineering Report will help inform the work of the IHO HSSC Working Group and will provide inputs to enhance the framework and its component standards.

 - Development of the Marine Spatial Data Infrastructure (MSDI) Maturity Model - Providing a roadmap for MSDI development.